fbpx

 5 Things to Eat in Vietnam (and one you might not want to)

 Part of being an adventurous traveler is getting out of your comfort zone, trying new things, and embracing the fact that you may not find the foods or creature comforts that you are used to.
-It’s hard to be completely immersed in a new culture without sampling the cuisine, and in Vietnam, you’ll want to try everything, trust me.
+It’s hard to be completely immersed in a new culture without sampling the cuisine, and on our Vietnam tour, you’ll want to try everything, trust me.
 If you only try the first 5 dishes on this list, you’ll have a good sampling of the delicacies Vietnam has to offer, and if you are adventurous enough to try #6, you’ll have earned bragging rights!

 Spring Rolls